valotrading/wine-java/README.md

 License
 -------

-Wine is released under the Apache License, Version 2.0.
+Wine for Java is released under the Apache License, Version 2.0.